emenmousavi/LightCC/README.md

 The script will prompt you to choose from a menu of options, including generating a random credit card number, validating a credit card number, testing payment processing, and obtaining credit card details.

 ## Options
-- Generate a random credit card number
-  - This option will generate a random credit card number that is validated using the Luhn algorithm.

 - Validate a credit card number
   - This option will prompt you to enter a credit card number, which will be validated using the BINList API.